MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/troubleshoot-missing-data.md

 - The machine or VM has DNS that resolves to correct IP address.
 - The network delivered the telemetry to the ingestion endpoint without blocking or dropping.
 - The ingestion endpoint accepted the sample payload and processed through the ingestion pipeline.
-- Kusto correctly saved the sample telemetry record.
+- Log Analytics correctly saved the sample telemetry record.
-- The Azure portal Logs tab was able to query the Draft API (api.applicationinsights.io) and render the record in the portal UI
+- The Azure portal **Logs** tab was able to query the Draft API (api.applicationinsights.io) and render the record in the portal UI.

-If the sample record does show up, it typically means you just need to troubleshoot the Application Insights SDK or Codeless Agent.
-You would typically move to collect SDK Logs or PerfView traces, whichever is appropriate for the SDK/Agent version.
+If the sample record does show up, it typically means you just need to troubleshoot the Application Insights SDK or codeless agent.
+You would typically move to collect SDK logs or PerfView traces, whichever is appropriate for the SDK/agent version.

 There is still a small chance that ingestion or the backend pipeline is sampling records, or dropping specific telemetry types, which may explain why your test record arrives but the customer's production telemetry doesn't.
-You should always start investigating the SDKs or Agents if the below sample scripts correctly save and return telemetry records.
+You should always start investigating the SDKs or agents if the below sample scripts correctly save and return telemetry records.

 **Availability Test Result Telemetry Records**

 Availability Web Test Results are the best telemetry type to test with.
-The main reason is because our ingestion pipeline never samples out Availability Test records.
+The main reason is because the ingestion pipeline never samples out Availability Test records.
 If you instead send a Request Telemetry record using PowerShell, that record could get sampled out with Ingestion Sampling, and not show up when you go to query for it.
 Start with a sample Availability Test Records first, then try other telemetry types as needed.

 ### PowerShell Script To Send an Availability Test Telemetry